dylan-tech/python-tool-scripts/README.md

 Statistic.py
 	this script is using to count different information in nginx log, such as request method, request time, request uri, and making statistics.

+getSlowLog.py
+	used to download slowlog from ucloud UDB.

+getApiCsv.py
+	something like linux scp command.